 As of Dec.
 31, 2017, the Proven and Probable Mineral Reserve at the Triangle deposit was 893 kozs of gold contained in 3.8 Mt at a grade of 7.3 g/t (3.5 g/t cut-off ) and the Measured and Indicated Resource was 1.1 Mozs contained in 3.7 Mt at 8.9 g/t gold.
 The Inferred Resource totals 1.1 Moz in 4.7 Mt at a grade of 7.42 g/t (2.5 g/t cut-off inclusive of Reserves).

-Eldorado has begun mining and processing ore from the Triangle Zone and expects to reach commercial production during 2019.
+Eldorado achieved commercial production in March 2019.
 The Sandstorm royalty covers a portion of the Triangle reserves and resources.